Ramblers, Braves to meet in tournament's opening game for second consecutive year

 Photos from Loyola's WBB game versus Northwestern (12-14-13)

-Sheryl Swoopes, who is regarded as one of the greatest female athletes of all time, was named head women's basketball coach at Loyola University Chicago on April 12, 2013.
+Sheryl Swoopes, who is regarded as one of the greatest female athletes of all time, is beginning her second season as head women's basketball coach at Loyola University Chicago.
+Swoopes was named to her current position on April 12, 2013.
 A four-time WNBA champion, NCAA champion, and three-time Olympic gold medalist, the Brownfield, Texas native wrapped up her professional playing career in 2011.

 "We are thrilled to welcome Sheryl Swoopes to the Loyola family.
 She is a proven winner at every level of competition, and a respected mentor of young women.
 Beyond her unparalleled competitive success, her vision for Loyola women's basketball, knowledge of the game and industry, and infectious energy left us confident Sheryl will build Rambler women's basketball into a perennial national contender," Loyola Assistant Vice President and Director of Athletics Dr. M. Grace Calhoun said.